A dozen protesters greeted Luján, D-Nambé, when he arrived at Goodwill Industries to learn about the nonprofit organization's employment programs.

 Luján spoke with the protesters in front of Goodwill for several minutes before beginning his tour.
 He responded that he supports legislation that would boost demand for natural gas by converting vehicles to run on the fuel.

 That answer did not satisfy Sexton.
 "It's a great idea, but it's not implementable," he said.

 Luján is visiting his district during a recess from Congress.
 He met with officials at Goodwill and Childhaven, which helps abused children, and spoke with former Peace Corps volunteers.
 He later made an appearance in Shiprock.

 Luján appeared to take the protest in stride.

 "It's important that we get out to visit our constituency," Luján said.
 "We think that's important, and we'll continue to do that."

 Some congressional representatives have scaled back their interactions with constituents following the January shooting of Arizona congresswoman Gabrielle Giffords.
-Luján said he hopes Giffords' shooting was
+Luján said he hopes Giffords' shooting was an isolated incident.

 "I think people are more aware," he said.

 Luján noted that the protesters were "mostly respectful," but said they did not know he voted against raising the debt ceiling and supports natural gas vehicle conversion.